 Sprinkle snapdragon seeds thinly on the surface of the moist potting mix.
 Press the seeds lightly into the potting mix.
 Don’t cover them; snapdragon seeds won’t germinate without light.

-Place the plants 3 to 4 inches (7.5 to 10 cm.) below fluorescent light bulbs or grow lights.
+Place the plants 3 to 4 inches (8-10 cm.) below fluorescent light bulbs or grow lights.
 Leave the lights on for 16 hours per day and turn them off at night.
 Planting snapdragon seeds on windowsills rarely works because the light isn’t bright enough.

 Be sure the seedlings have plenty of air circulation.
 A small fan placed near the seedlings will help prevent mold, and will also encourage stronger, healthier plants.
 Water as needed to keep the potting mix evenly moist, but never saturated.